 If you want to participate in fun folk festivals or visit fairytale towns and castles, Southern Germany must be on your itinerary.
 Here, you will find the Bavarian Alps and the crystal clear waters of the alpine lakes.
 Popular places to visit in Southern Germany include:

 Munich is the capital of Bavaria and is known for its breweries, beer gardens, and architecture.
 It is located on the River Isar.
 The city is about 211 miles from the Czech Republic, 195 miles from Austria, and 247 miles from Switzerland.

 Munich is home to several world-class museums and opera houses.
-The city also has vibrant nightlife having plenty of bars, clubs, and theaters.
-If you want to make a day trip, you can go from Munich to Rothenburg and Nordlinger Ries or Neuschwanstein & Linderhof Castle.
+The city also has vibrant nightlife, having plenty of bars, clubs, and theaters.
+If you want a day trip, you can go from Munich to Rothenburg and Nordlinger Ries or Neuschwanstein & Linderhof Castle.

 Almost all neighborhoods are the best for tourists to stay in.
 However, most people like to book a hotel in Altstadt-Lehal.
 It is close to parks, restaurants, and cafes.

 See Related: Vienna vs Munich: What’s the Difference?

 Bamberg, a UNESCO World Heritage Site, is a picturesque medieval town with cobblestone streets and perfectly preserved buildings.
 Altes Rathaus, also known as the Old Town Hall, is a prominent tourist destination in Bamberg.
 Besides this, you can head to Bamberg Cathedral.
 It is popular for its four green towers dominating the skyline.

 If you want to see alluring paintings and artwork of the 18th century, visit Neue Residenz.
 It has over 40 ornate rooms with furniture from the 17th century.
 Other points of interest in Bamberg include Altenburg Castle, Schlenkerla Brewery, Franconian Brewery Museum, and more.